 Dialogue is one of the most important pieces of a creative narrative.
 It’s also one of the most difficult for students.
 I’ve often found myself asking, “Why can my students identify dialogue so easily, but they can’t write it correctly?”
 It’s all about practice, which means they need to be writing a lot of dialogue in their creative narrative writing!

-For this mini-lesson, give students the rules to writing different type of dialogue.
+For this mini-lesson, give students the rules to writing different types of dialogue.

 They’re going to need to know: